stevewil/stevewil.link-python/README.md

 # Personal CV Site - Python Static Generator

 This project is a simple, file-based static site generator for a personal CV or portfolio website.
-It uses Python with Flask and Flask-Frozen to read content from text files and generate a static HTML site.
+It uses Python with Flask and Frozen-Flask to read content from text files and generate a static HTML site.

 ## How it Works